Choaib-ELMADI/bare-metal-programming/README.md

 To use OpenOCD, you need to install it and make sure it’s available in your system path:

-- Download it from the official site: [https://gnutoolchains.com/arm-eabi/openocd/](https://gnutoolchains.com/arm-eabi/openocd/)
+- Download it from the official site: [Download OpenOCD for Windows](https://gnutoolchains.com/arm-eabi/openocd/)
 - After extracting, add the `bin` folder (where `openocd.exe` is located) to your system's **Path** environment variable.
 - Make sure your development board is connected to your PC **before** running the OpenOCD command.
 - To run OpenOCD with your STM32 board, use the following command: